wetterheidi/windy-plugin-template/README.md

 # Windy Plugin - Föhn Cross Sections - Alps

 Plugin to determine the Foehn potential along different cross sections in the alps.
-Bise and Bora are also available.
+Bise, Bora and Mistral are also available.

 ## Please note:

 Due to Windy security restrictions, the plugin is only available on the desktop versions of Windy.

 ## Installation:

-To be done

 * To install an update, delete the existing plugin from Windy and load the latest version.